Author |

 Points: 3546

-Sahin wrote:
+Originally posted by Sahin Sahin wrote:

 Hi Ryan!
-I joined here because of your tank!
+Smile I joined here because of your tank!
 Your tank looks very nice.
 I now see what you mean about the camera...hopefully Santa will get you a Nikon D60.Are the coral colours as good as they ought to be? - Silly question, but what I mean is this: Most of the beautiful coral colours are seen with tanks that run 8 to 10 T5 tubes.
 Obviously you dont have the tank depth to use more tubes, so with 4 tubes do you feel the colours are as quite good, or do you feel colour is lacking.I wish your camera was good at taking photos because I could have simply seen the actual colour from the photos.I am setting up a 30L x 20W x 18H rimless with starfire glass, BM NAC6 Skimmer, ATI 6x24watt Sunpower and 2xVortech MP10's for flow.
 Its sort of similar to your tank.Last question; do you get thick dry dark skimmate from the NAC6 Skimmer?
 I read good reviews of this skimmer, but not seen any photos of the skimmate when its properly run in.Thanks for your reply.Do post some new photos in 2011 once you have your new camera...shout to Ryans wife/girlfriend: get him a new Camera for Xmas!

-| I don't think you need 8-10 bulbs.
-I can't even get 8 over my tank.
-I get great color with 4 bulbs but think that 6 would improve things a little bit.
-While 6 bulbs may not improve things much it will certainly improve the overall coloration of my tank and that will please me.
 I really like the Bubble Magus skimmer I have.
 It has been good thus far for me.
 I would really like a new ATI Powercone skimmer but there isn't really a need for one right now.

 Admin Group